storaged-project/blivet-gui/README.md

 If it is possible, report bugs using the [Automatic Bug Reporting Tool (ABRT)](http://abrt.readthedocs.io/en/latest/) -- it automatically uploads logs and some other important information.

-You can also report bug using the [GitHub issues](https://github.com/storaged-project/blivet-gui/issues).
+You can also report a bug using the [GitHub issues](https://github.com/storaged-project/blivet-gui/issues).

-If you report a bug manually, attach blivet-gui logs to the report please.
+If you report a bug manually, attach blivet-gui logs to the report, please.
 You can find the logs in `/var/log/blivet-gui`.